 The Bourges route is shorter and easier to walk.
-Its path is more consistently flat, but the sight of forests and farmlands tend to get boring.
+Its path is more consistently flat, but the sight of forests and farmlands tends to get boring.
 Only the Bourges Cathedral is worth paying a visit when passing by.
 Nevers route is longer and more challenging thanks to its varied terrain.
 If you choose to go this way, make a quick trip to the shrine of St. Bernadette Soubirous.

 The Arles Route or Via Tolasana

 The Arles Camino Route is also known as Via Tolasana or Chemin d’Arles.
-This route has its own association who are working hard to look after the route; I met a couple of them on the Le Puy route.
+This route has its own association that is working hard to look after the route; I met a couple of them on the Le Puy route.
 This is the one main route that does not go to St Jean but joins the Camino Aragones and then joins the Camino Frances at Puente la Reina.
 This route follows the GR653.

 Tradition tells us the route begins at Arles in Provence, but you can start your pilgrimage further at Montpellier in Languedoc.
-As you travel westwards, you will come across causses, Castres, and the sharp hills of Haut-Laguedoc.
+As you travel westwards, you will come across the sharp hills of Haut-Laguedoc.
 The way becomes easier from Toulouse to Oloron-Saint-Marie as the road becomes flatter and leads through lower hills and an open plateau.
 The trail continues southwards to Aspe Valley and crosses the Pyrenees to reach Aragón on the border of Spain.